fadhlanwijaya/fadhlanwijaya/README.md

 #### Hi, my name is Muhammad Fadhlan Wijaya
-#### I'm a third-year undergraduate informatics student.
-#### I'm looking for opportunities in data science, data analysis, machine learning and software development with a background in software engineering
+#### I'm looking for opportunities in data science, data analysis, machine learning and software development with a background in data science and software engineering

 <!--
 **fadhlanwijaya/fadhlanwijaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.